pacificpatterns/ChrisPToxes/Tox/ToggleAllViewers/README.md

 	when max depth is increased, nodes within subnetworks will be affected according to the level of defpath Minimm depth works the opposite direction as max depth.

+By default this container wont be displayed inside of its parent's viewer.
+Turn the display parameter on under the 'Panel' page to turn it on.